carefree0910/carefree-learn-doc/docs/design-principles.md

 + `categorical_only`: use `one_hot` & `embedding`.
 + `numerical`: use numerical features only.

-### `extract`
+### `extractor`

-In most cases `extract` would simply be `identity` because we can hardly treat tabular datasets as vision datasets or natrual language datasets, since the latter ones often contain prior knowledges.
+In most cases `extractor` would simply be `identity` because we can hardly treat tabular datasets as vision datasets or natrual language datasets, since the latter ones often contain prior knowledges.
 However, there're one case where we often need such step, and that's when we need to resolve a time series task.
-In such cases, the `rnn` extract / `transformer` extract often outshines the `identity` extract.
+In such cases, the `rnn` extractor / `transformer` extractor often outshines the `identity` extractor.

 ### `head`